 - Rise from Your Grave: Jessica inadvertently awakes all the vampire women in the basement of the cult's HQ who each pop out of their coffins one by one.

 - She Is All Grown Up: Jessica, who's the same character from Dracula A.D.
 1972 (mentally rather than physically).

 - Staking the Loved One: More like staking the employee but yeah, Murry and Torrence are forced to do this to Jane after she becomes a vampire.

 - Take Over the World: Drac's going full term with this one this time.

-- Transhuman Treachery: Jane when she's found chain in the basement by Jessica.
-She quickly tries to bite Jessica when she makes to free her and even helps push Jessica down so the other vampire women can get her.
+- Transhuman Treachery: Jane when she's found chained in the basement by Jessica.
+She quickly tries to bite Jessica when she tries to free her and even helps push Jessica down so the other vampire women can get her.